btholt/complete-intro-to-react-v8/lessons/07-end-of-intro/B-ways-to-expand-your-app.md

 - [Google Firebase][gcp]
 - [AWS Amplify][aws]

-## Use the Theme Selector in More Places
+## Make your app themeable via context

-We could do better than just using the theme selector just on buttons.
 Make a dark mode!
 Make a party mode!
 Add animiations!
 This would be great when paired with the Tailwind section from Intermediate React.

 ## Add a Navigation Bar